 For some, the new voice cast unlike the Oshii movies and the SAC series where they retained the original cast.

-Several people were upset that Motoko's dating a guy instead of being bisexual.
+Several people were upset that Motoko's dating a guy and isn't confirmed to be bisexual.

 Genius Bonus: Motoko's mention of Saito's old JGSDF job as a Marine.
 While the actual JSDF doesn't have one, the Ministry of Defense has made recommendations that the force should have a marine/naval infantry force to conduct amphibious assault in a future conflict if any of its islands or outlying territories are captured by enemy forces due to tensions with China over the Senkaku Islands.